 On the way in to Asheville, we stopped at a winery called Lake James.
 According to the guy who owns the cheese shop in Asheville, this is one of the few good wineries in Western North Carolina so I guess we were lucky.
 We did a wine tasting and couldn't resist buying a red and a couple bottles of white.
 Neither of us like sweet wines, but this sweet white wine is out of this world.
 It takes like a delicious sparkling apple juice and would be very dangerous on a hot thirsty day.

 This coffee shop is imported all the way from London.
+It's a converted double-decker bus. |

 First stop, French Broad Chocolates...